-Numerous newspapers and media reported almost daily attacks made on the public by savage dogs during the 1980’s and early 1990’s.
-Thankfully there are less reported incidents after the The Dangerous Dogs Act was introduced during 1991 but remains a controversial piece of legislation.
+Numerous newspapers and media reported almost daily attacks made on the public by savage dogs during the 1980s and early 1990s.
+Thankfully there are less reported incidents after The Dangerous Dogs Act was introduced in 1991 but remains a controversial piece of legislation.

 What Is The Dangerous Dogs Act?

 The Dangerous Dogs Act 1991, Section 1, the law was extended in 2014 where it is against the law to let your dog be dangerously out of control, including public places, in a private place and the owner’s home applying to all dogs in the UK.

 It banned especially ‘Control Dogs’ known as banned breeds.

 Section 1 of the Dangerous Dogs Act 1991 prohibits the ownership of four specific types of dog or the Dangerous Dogs (Northern Ireland) order 1983 or on any updates to that legislation.